DhanushNehru/Ultimate-Kubernetes-Resources/examples/voting-app/README.md

-# voting-app
+# voting-app ( Deploying Microservices Application on Kubernetes )
-This repository contains Kubernetes configuration files to deploy a complete Voting App setup using the following components:
+This repository contains Kubernetes configuration files to deploy a complete Voting App setup using individual Pods.

-- PostgreSQL (Database)
+The application consists of the following components:

+- Postgres Pod: Stores voting data.
-- Redis (Caching)
+- Redis Pod: Acts as a queue for votes.
-- Voting App (Frontend)
+- Voting App Pod: Frontend for users to cast their votes.
-- Worker App (Backend processing)
+- Worker App Pod: Processes votes from Redis and stores them in Postgres.
-- Result App (Result display)
+- Result App Pod: Displays voting results.

 ### Prerequisites
 Make sure you have the following installed: